EPICS @ UNM

 - Receive project support

 - Fall 2020 – The first cohort starts

 - Continuous – seek community partners and funding sources

 - ECE 419 (ECE Senior Design for graduation).
 This option is for ECE students with Senior standing (within 3 semesters of graduating) interested in the 2 semester approach.
-(Duration of two semesters; Standard Grade) – Fall: Planning and design; Spring: Execution.
+(Duration of two semesters; Standard Grade option only) – Fall: Planning and design; Spring: Execution.
 As completed as a formal Senior Design course which requires a more formalized approach to the course aspect, as there are invited speakers and additional course content beyond the scope of the EPIC project.

 - Email: firstname.lastname@example.org

 - Phone: Yadéeh Sawyer, Program Coordinator.
 (505) 277-9151